RichardBray/sounds-clever/README.md

 - pejorative
 a word or phrase that has negative connotations or that is intended to disparage or belittle

-- liberality
-willing to respect or accept behaviour or opinions different from one's own; open to new ideas.

-- altruism, altruistic
-Altruism or selflessness is the principle or practice of concern for the welfare of others.

-- allegory
-a story, poem, or picture which can be interpreted to reveal a hidden meaning, typically a moral or political one.

 CREDITS
 =======